 Established by the ASI, this museum has two galleries displaying an excellent collection of ancient statues dating back to the 9th and 13th centuries.
 If you had interested in ancient history, this trip is worth it.

-A highly detailed depiction of ‘Dancing Ganesha’ and ‘Uma/Maheshwar seated on Nandi’ and some decisive snake action are among the highlights.
+Among the highlights are a highly detailed depiction of ‘Dancing Ganesha’ and ‘Uma/Maheshwar seated on Nandi’ and some decisive snake action.

 A 1.5-km uphill trek from Jageshwar leads to the summit of this ancient temple.
-The place had also dedicated to an old form of Lord Shiva and is the source of the river Jata Ganga.
+The place was also dedicated to an old form of Lord Shiva and is the source of the Jata Ganga River.

 Sri Mahamrityunjaya Temple:

-Lord Shiva had worshipped as the saviour from death in the temple, which is the most significant and oldest in the complex.
+Lord Shiva had worshipped as the saviour from death in the temple, the most significant and oldest in the complex.
 It is stone lingam (this one-of-a-kind lingam has an eye-shaped opening.